NASHVILLE, Tenn. (WKRN) – Music City hosted the biggest Fourth of July firework display in the country Saturday night in downtown Nashville.

 The all-day celebration ended with the nationally-ranked fireworks show timed to music played by the Nashville Symphony Orchestra.

-This year’s show will lasted longer than last years, which was a whopping 27 minutes and included 35,000 shells.
+This year’s show lasted longer than last years, which was a whopping 27 minutes and included 35,000 shells.

-The show included performances from Gabe Dixon, Elise Davis, The Weeks and DJDU.
+That show included performances from Gabe Dixon, Elise Davis, The Weeks and DJDU.